MosesMendoza/text-inflector/README.md

 ## Build/run locally

+WARNING DO NOT USE THIS TO BUILD FOR DEPLOY TO AWS SEE README IN EVOLVED REPO FOR INSTRUCTIONS

     docker build -t text-inflector-image .
     docker run -d --name text-inflector -p 1234:80 text-inflector-image // (replace 1234 with the port you want the container to expose)